Atrovent

 4. Start to breathe in deeply and slowly through your mouth.

-5. Press the top of the inhaler firmly.
+5. Press the top of the inhaler firmly against your mouth.
 This will release a puff of your medicine.

 6. Continue breathing in.

-7. Hold your breath for as long as comfortable.
+7. Hold your breath for as long as you are comfortable.
 Aim for around 10 seconds.

 8. Breathe out slowly.